NXRSE/bank-distributed/bvnk-distributed.md

 financial system, centralization of some services is required.

 ## Central but decentralized
-Bvnk will be required to speak to territories central banks.
+__bvnk__ will be required to speak to territories central banks.
 This will involve effectively being licensed as a bank in that territory.
 How can we manage a bank but still keep it free and open?

-- bvnk would be a non-profit
+- __bvnk__ would be a non-profit
 - GPL licensing
-- People who work for bvnk (staff, developers, hosting companies) will be paid from this pool
+- People who work for __bvnk__ (staff, developers, hosting companies) will be paid from this pool
 - Money will be used as collateral for regulations

-bvnk needs to be open to participation from anyone.
+__bvnk__ needs to be open to participation from anyone.
 Anyone who has an account with the bank would have one vote.
 We can give people closer (developers, managers) some extra or weighted votes but explicitly limited.
 We could then all vote on what the sitting money is being used for, corporate governance and more.
 People could also issue loans to one another using this system.

 ## Structure
-bvnk will be distributed by nature, separated into nodes, clients and broadcasters.
+__bvnk__ will be distributed by nature, separated into nodes, clients and broadcasters.
 Each service will function in the system as as whole, providing specific functionality and adding to network resiliency.
 There can be N instances of each service.

 ### Nodes
-Bvnk will operate nodes.
+__bvnk__ will operate nodes.
 All nodes will contain source code and a full copy of the distributed db.
 Each node will process transactions, taking requests from clients and giving them responses.
 Answers from nodes will be derived from consensus, improving security and mitigating bad actors.
 Anyone can run a node.

 The distributed database will be a RethinkDB cluster.
 Nodes will report in when they are online, and do period health checks to make sure they are active.
 Each node should at all times have a full list of other nodes.